 E&S screening is the first step to understand the potential risks and impacts of the subproject/activity.
-The template for E&S screening to be applied for all activities is included as Annex 1 of this ESMF.
+The screening process follows the methodology outlined in Annex 1 of this ESMF.
 The E&S Screening template will be reviewed and updated as needed during the project implementation.

-The screening results will allow to filter out the activities that are not eligible or those in the exclusion list and classify eligible activities on the basis of predictable risks and impacts.
+Under the 1st additional financing, all health facilities planned for the 2nd additional financing have been screened.
+Therefore, for the second additional financing, screening will only be conducted for newly identified sites that were not previously assessed, UNICEF would revisit the E&S screening results to ensure compliance with requirements of the updated ESMF version.
+The screening results will allow to filter out the activities that are not eligible or those on the exclusion list and classify eligible activities on the basis of predictable risks and impacts.
 All activities that are not sustainable due to their location or because they represent risks and impacts that are neither avoidable, mitigable nor compensable will not be financed by the project.

-The environmental and social risks and impacts identified through the E&S screening will then determine the need for the implementation of appropriate E&S mitigation measures, for example in the form of preparation and implementation of subproject specific ESMPs if required (See the generic ESMP in Annex 7).
+The environmental and social risks and impacts identified through the E&S screening will then determine the need for the implementation of appropriate E&S mitigation measures, for example in the form of preparation and implementation of subproject specific ESMPs if required (See the ESMP template in Annex 7).